Tool

 POWER CALCULATOR

-Calculate how many infrared heaters you need
+Work out how many Opranic infrared heaters you need

 Räkna ut effektbehov för din infravärmare utomhus